adrianojlt/asping/README.md

 ## Asping
-This project aims to be a repository with .NET Core content and practices done be me.
+This project aims to be a repository with .NET Core content and practices.

 .NET Core key concepts:
 - **Routing**: Route a request to whenever you desire.